 Most elephant sanctuaries I’ve visited have been designed for the humans who come to visit.
 But the Elephant Valley Project (EVP) in Mondulkiri Province, eastern Cambodia, is planned around its residents.
 There are no chains, feeding pens or visitors queuing up for rides.
 Instead, the elephants roam freely within a vast swathe of jungle.

 The EVP aims to provide somewhere working elephants can come to rest and retire.
-While these middle-aged elephants can’t be released into the wild, the program focuses on letting them slowly regain natural behaviour and social interactions.
+While these middle-aged elephants can’t be released into the wild, the programme focuses on letting them slowly regain natural behaviour and social interactions.
 The EVP also provide support and veterinary care for Cambodia’s wild herds.

 To visit the project in this rural part of eastern Cambodia, it’s a full day’s drive from Phnom Penh.
 You can either stay in one of the EVP’s own simple wooden bungalows, or in the small village of Sen Monorom nearby.
 I suggest staying two nights to give you a full day with the elephants, and it’s important to note that the EVP is closed to visitors over the weekend.